CellProfiler/tutorials/internal_use/docs/Translocation/Translocation.rst

 Most thresholding methods assume that there are two intensity distributions present in the image, one of which is categorized as foreground and the other as background; the objective is then to find a single value that separates them.
+There are different methods to calculate this intensity threshold automatically.
+In order to learn more about these methods, click on the question mark icon to the right of the "Thresholding method" to open the CellProfiler help.

+You'll note that the Translocation_start pipeline uses the Robust background method initially.
+This method can be helpful if the majority of the image is background.
+In this example, however, the nuclei cover a large percentage of the image and Robust Background method is not the optimal choice.
+We recommend selecting the Otsu method instead.

-In this case, there appear to be instead three classes of staining intensity: the nuclei (high intensity), the actual background (low intensity), and the non-specific staining outside the nuclei but within the cell body (medium intensity).
+Now, examine your original image again.
+In this image, there appear to be instead three classes of staining intensity: the nuclei (high intensity), the actual background (low intensity), and the non-specific staining outside the nuclei but within the cell body (medium intensity).